Free up firm capacity with Live Expert Cleanup

 Make note of all the areas in your practice where technology worked well this year—and where it did not work or needs improvement.
 Reach out to your vendor representatives with your lists of needs, and ask for assistance in making the changes that would be beneficial to your practice.
 There may be holes in your tech stack or more efficient workflows that an outside observer can help you see.

 And be mindful of the change management required for technology shifts, including timing and client communication.
+This is also a good time to help your clients make any useful updates to their tech stacks that will help both you and them in the long run.

 3. Review the client roster